-Third-year architecture student John Spraberry of Clarksville, Tenn., will receive $3,000 to conduct research for Method Studio, a Utah-based architectural design firm.
+Third-year architecture student Alysia E. Williams of Kennesaw, Georgia will receive $3,000 to conduct research for Method Studio, a Utah-based architectural design firm.

-Jacob Gines, an associate professor of architecture who also is Method Studio’s research and design vice president, will supervise this research.
+Jacob Gines, an associate professor of architecture who also is Method Studio’s research and design vice president, will supervise the research.

 “Applied research opportunities are critical to preparing 21st century architects.
 The school is lucky to have professional partners who understand the value of such experiences to both the academy and industry alike,” said Jassen Callender, the school’s interim director.
 “Method Studio’s support is a testament to the incredible work of our students, faculty and staff.”